telerik/winforms-docs/scheduler/print-support/schedulerprintstyles.md

 ## DailyStyle

+>caption Figure 1: SchedulerDailyPrintStyle
 ![scheduler-print-support-schedulerprintstyle-dailystyle](images/scheduler-print-support-schedulerprintstyle-dailystyle.png)

-The SchedulerDailyPrintStyle class defines printing of RadScheduler in a daily manner.
+The __SchedulerDailyPrintStyle__ class defines printing of RadScheduler in a daily manner.
 Each day is displayed on a separate page.
-The appointments are arranged in a grid similarly to the SchedulerDayView.
+The appointments are arranged in a grid similarly to the __SchedulerDayView__.
 The SchedulerDailyPrintStyle provides properties for changing the size of its specific visual parts: the hours column on the left and the area for all day appointments.
 Additionally, you can allow printing two pages per day.
 The second page in the mode is reserved for notes.

+#### Set SchedulerDailyPrintStyle

 {{source=..\SamplesCS\Scheduler\Print support\SchedulerPrintStyle1.cs region=DailyStyle}}
 {{source=..\SamplesVB\Scheduler\Print support\SchedulerPrintStyle1.vb region=DailyStyle}}